 A corneal ulcer is an open sore that forms on the cornea.
 It’s usually caused by an infection.
 Even small injuries to the eye or erosion caused by wearing contact lenses too long can lead to infections.

 The main cause of corneal ulcers is infection.

-Herpes simplex keratitis is a viral infection that causes repeated flare-ups, which involve lesions or sores in the eye.
+Herpes simplex keratitis is a viral infection that causes repeated flare-ups of lesions or sores in the eye.
 A number of things can trigger flare-ups, including stress, prolonged exposure to sunlight, or anything that weakens the immune system.

-This is a fungal infection that develops after an injury to the cornea involving a plant or plant material.
+This fungal infection develops after an injury to the cornea involving a plant or plant material.
 Fungal keratitis can also develop in people with weakened immune systems.

 Other causes of corneal ulcers include:

 - eye injury

 - vitamin A deficiency

 People who wear expired soft contact lenses or wear disposable contact lenses for an extended period (including overnight) are at an increased risk for developing corneal ulcers.